/10 min read

 ComponentExampleDescription

-Fragment#sectionA bookmark within the page (never sent to the server)
+Fragment#sectionA page bookmark that is not sent to the server

 Why Do We Need URL Encoding?